oddwires/oddwires-alarm-system/README.md

 <h2>Oddwires-Alarm-System</h2>

+*** This code is depricated - see alarm-system repo for the current system ***

 Home alarm and automation system
 Developed to run on Raspberry Pi, and using the jQT JavaScript plugin to provide an iPhone interface.

-New version 2.00 code provides a re-worked GUI and additional functionality.<br>
+Version 2.00 code provides a re-worked GUI and additional functionality.<br>

 <b>Features:</b><br>
 <ul>